Cajun Red Beans and Rice

 - Add the garlic and smoked ham and cook another minute, stirring, until fragrant.

-- Add the andouille sausage, Cajun seasonings, thyme, sage, red beans and chicken broth.
+- Add the andouille sausage, Cajun seasonings, thyme, sage, salt and pepper, red beans and chicken broth.
 Bring to a quick boil, then reduce the heat.

 - Simmer for 90 minutes, or until the beans are tender and slightly creamy.
 It could take longer.
 Just keep testing to your desired doneness.